 If the kids aren’t falling back to sleep again immediately, they want to be entertained.
 Therefore, most of the time we take some toys with us.
-Cow, horse and pig for Lukas and some puppets for Maite, have to be our companions.
-Then, each plays with his or her toys, or, sometimes, there are funny conversations between farm animals and the dolls.
-Furthermore, the color pencils and the note book can not be forgotten, it’s perfect for the kids to be creative while having the book on their lap.
-We take small books with us, very much loved as well as engaging, are activity books with riddles, pictures to color and other tasks to fulfill, or some where they have to paste stickers.
+Cow, the horse, and pig for Lukas and some puppets for Maite have to be our companions.
+Then, each plays with his or her toys, or, sometimes, there are funny conversations between farm animals and dolls.
+Furthermore, the color pencils and the notebook can not be forgotten, it’s perfect for the kids to be creative while having the book on their lap.
+We take small books with us, very much loved as well as engaging, are activity books with riddles, pictures to color and other tasks to fulfill, or somewhere they have to paste stickers.
 Okay, not all stickers end up in the book, but you’ll be able to remove them easily.
-Caution with small kids, you don’t want the stickers to be swallowed, better give them a play book with different materials to touch, experience and play.
-Goal has to be that you have something appropiate for the ages of the kids on your tour.
+Caution with small kids, you don’t want the stickers to be swallowed, better give them a playbook with different materials to touch, experience and play.
+The goal has to be that you have something appropriate for the ages of the kids on your tour.

 Have a break